gvwilson/sensibleadventures/nardica/nardica.md

 ""Fine, cap'n" the first woman span.
 "Just 'splainin' t' these blues that there ain't nothin' here needs their 'tention."

-"With respect, citizen," the sergeant said, his mechanical inducted accent making his calm words all the more ominous, "Anything potential danger to the residents or property of Halley is a proper subject of our attention.
+"With respect, citizen," the sergeant said, his inducted accent making his calm words all the more ominous, "Anything potential danger to the residents or property of Halley is a proper subject of our attention.
 Particularly anything that might turn our beloved city into another Bharati."

 The crowd murmured.
 Twenty years before, someone's home-brew tech had gone up in flames in Bharati.
 Dozens had died as fire swept through the small town, and